The Truth About Leather Dog Gear – Veg Tan vs Chrome Tan Explained

 Quick Care Tips

-• Air dry wet leather in the shade, never on direct heat
+• Air dry wet leather in the shade

 • A couple of minutes of care keeps gear lasting decades